TheDevFreak/pyF1Viewer/README.md

 As you can see from the demo below it currently allows typing in a year number; there is currently functionality for back to 2018 and forwards into 2021 (yes, it works with live showings).
 I'm working on proper F1TV Archive Support.

+## Warning
+This has pretty much no error checking, it will just crash if there's a problem

 ### Demo using an additional stream from Austria 2020